Haskaps/Honeyberries: An Edible Hedge

 Customers often come to us with the question “Do you sell blueberry bushes?”
 And my answer is always the same: no. Naturally the question that follows is “Why not?”
 I shall explain.

 Lowbush Blueberry are native to parts of Manitoba.
 They can be found east of Steinbach where the soil is sandier, and in the Sandylands.
-The key factor that determine where they will succeed is the soil type.
+The key factor that determines where they will succeed is the soil type.
 Blueberry bushes have a need for high acid content in their soil.
-The sandy soil of the Sandylands is perfect, especially when you consider all the composting evergreen needles adding acid to the soil.
-Our soil in the Red River Valley has a heavy clay base had it is acid deficient.
+The sandy soil of the Sandylands area is perfect, especially when you consider all the composting evergreen needles adding acid to the soil.
+Our soil in the Red River Valley has a heavy clay base and is therefore acid deficient.
 This poses a serious problem for anything needing acid.
-Maples struggle with this as well but not as bad as Blueberries.
+Maples struggle with this as well but not as bad as blueberries.

 So what happens if you plant them anyway?
 The first thing you will see is the leaves turn pale and yellow with green veins running through them.
 This is a classic sign that the plant is iron deficient because it cannot break down the soil properly.
 This will continue until the leaf edges begin to turn brown.
 This condition will greatly stunt the growth of the plant and over time can lead to death.